complete-dope/codex/content/posts/Activation_Normalisation.md

 #  Activation / Non-linear function

+A non-linear function is one in which cannot be expressed from  `y = mx + c`

+lets suppose a function with y = x * W1 * W2 ..
+Wl

+Linearity with respect to x, this means rest of the variable are constant and only x is changing , so linearity with respect to `x` is linear
+Linearity with respect to Wi, this means rest of the variable (`x here`) is constant and only weights are changing , so linearity with respect to `W` is non-linear

 ## Tanh

 <img width="646" height="400" alt="image" src="https://github.com/user-attachments/assets/116ad60a-a021-4ec6-9e53-adcddb294a3b" />
 The formula goes as : `e^x - e^(-x) / e^x + e^(-x)` and the derivate is : `1 - tanh^2`

-So its a squishing function, that means, any amount of input that you will pass will lead out a value between `-1 to 1`
+So activations are just squishing function, that means, any amount of input that you will pass will lead out a value between `-1 to 1`

 This same thing also brings in non-linearity , rather than it being a hyperplane in high-dimension we need our functions to learn a complex dependent distribution